 Faculty in the Department are highly interactive and collaborate with investigators in the various schools throughout the University, Tufts Medical Center and international institutions.

-We are also committed to training predoctoral candidates through the Sackler School of Graduate Biomedical Sciences interdepartmental graduate programs including Immunology, Genetics, Neuroscience, and Molecular Microbiology, as well as the Masters in Biomedical Sciences Program and the Masters Program in Pharmacology & Drug Development.
+We are also committed to training predoctoral candidates through Tufts Graduate School of Biomedical Sciences interdepartmental graduate programs including Immunology, Genetics, Neuroscience, and Molecular Microbiology, as well as the Masters in Biomedical Sciences Program and the Masters Program in Pharmacology & Drug Development.

 The department is home to the Tufts University Core Facility (TUCF) which houses the Genomics core and the DNA synthesis and sequencing core, and the Flow Cytometry Core Facility.
 The Genomics core offers Next Generation Sequencing, analysis of chromatin (ChIP-Seq), RNA-sequencing, DNA Methylation analysis, and Metagenomics including preparation of samples and bioinformatics support.
 The facility is equipped with two MiSeq and 2500 HiSeq systems.
 The Flow Cytometry Core facility provides cell sorters and analytical instruments run by core personnel as well as self-service analytical instruments.